italoosorio/SilkBuilder-Doc/how_to/form_file.md

 />
 ```

-The *silk:Input* tag has other properties related to uploading files which can help filtering the files.
-The property **fileTypeList** containg a comma separted list of accepted extensions.
-The property **fileSizeLimit** contains the number of MB allowed to be uploaded.
-These properties are processed in the client side, for precautiong these validations should be also be done in the application excuting the uploading process if consider necessary.
+The *silk:Input* tag has other properties related to the uploading files.
+The property **fileTypeList** receives a comma-separated list of accepted extensions.
+The property **fileSizeLimit** contains the number of maximum MB allowed to be uploaded.
+The navigator will process these restrictions on the client side.
+For precaution, these validations should also be done in the uploading service if necessary.

 ```xml
 <silk:Input id="profileImage" type="file" label="Profile Image"